azriel91/peace/doc/src/technical_concepts/item_spec.md

 `ItemSpec::state_current`

-This may not necessarily be a cheap operation, for example if it needs to make web requests that take seconds to complete.
+This may not necessarily be a cheap function, for example if it needs to make web requests that take seconds to complete.

 ### Examples